All Products

 SidecarSet

-You can match all pods that are scheduled to virtual nodes using the label serverless.alibabacloud.com/virtual-node: "true".
-This label is added after the pod is scheduled to a virtual node.
+You can match all pods scheduled to virtual nodes by specifying the label serverless.alibabacloud.com/virtual-node: "true", in the same way as the default SidecarSet.
+This label is added after the pod is confirmed to be scheduled to a virtual node.
 For more information about how to use the default SidecarSet, see SidecarSet.

 Note

-Expand to view a YAML example of a SidecarSet that mounts a ConfigMap
+Expand to view a YAML example of SidecarSet mounting a ConfigMap

 apiVersion: apps.kruise.io/v1alpha1